nerdschoolbergen/all-about-testing-code/exercise-1.md

     - `blend` - which takes `SmoothieKind` as a parameter and returns a `Smoothie`
     - `getApplesInStock`, `getOrangesInStock` and `getBananasInStock` which gets the current stock of ingredients
     - `restockApples`, `restockOranges` and  `restockBananas` which lets you add ingredients to the stock

+See the [class diagram](class-diagram.md) for an overview of the classes and their relationships.

 We are going to focus on testing the `SmoothieBar`-class in the next exercises.